DenisIzmaylov/awesome-telegram-bots/README.md

 Also take a minute and have a look at some interesting channels and groups in [awesome-telegram-chats](https://github.com/A-gambit/awesome-telegram-chats).

+Do you know Telegram Bot with open sources which is not mentioned in this list?
+Please [tell us about this bot](https://github.com/DenisIzmaylov/awesome-telegram-bots/issues/new) or [Contribute](https://github.com/DenisIzmaylov/awesome-telegram-bots#contribution).

 ## Content

 1. [Examples](#examples)